zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 ### 2. Using the Browser Extension

+- For ease, users can use the existing ZAP browsers from the [Quick Start](/docs/desktop/addons/quick-start/) section which will already have extension install.
-- First of all you need to install the browser extension from the Chrome/Firefox web store.
+- Alternatively, first of all you need to install the browser extension from the Chrome/Firefox web store.
 - You will see the browser extension icon in the top right corner of the browser as shown in the image below:

 ![Browser Extension Icon](images/zap-browser-extension-icon.png)